joshfpedro/new-website/content/authors/admin/_index.md

 - Visitors
 ---

-Joshua Pedro is an adjunct lecturer at the City University of New York.
+Joshua Pedro is a lecturer in the mathematics department at the City University of New York.
 His current research interests include predictive modeling and generative modeling using deep neural networks.
-He part of the machine learning team in the RxCOVEA, a group of scientists from around the world, whose goal is to build models that identify factors which affect survival probability in patients infected with the COVID-19 disease.

-When not studying, you can find him playing games and streaming on Twitch.